PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Mushroom compost

-Mushroom compost is a type of commercial compost that consists of the leftover growing material from mushroom farms.
-It is a combination of aged manure, straw, and gypsum.
-Mushroom compost, like straight manure-based compost, is good source of both organic matter and some nutrients.
-You may find mushroom compost sold as a bagged product or available in bulk from a mushroom farm.
-There is some concern about 'high salts' in mushroom compost, however this is a myth.
-If you have access to mushroom compost it is a good soil amendment.
+Mushroom compost is a type of commercial compost that consists of growing material from mushroom farms.
+It is typically a combination of aged manure, straw, and gypsum.
+Mushroom compost is good source of both organic matter and some nutrients.
+You can find mushroom compost sold as a bagged product or available in bulk from a mushroom farm.
+If you have access to mushroom compost it is a good soil amendment or mulch.

 ### Vermicompost

-Vermicompost, or vermicast, is not really a compost but a byproduct of the worms' digestive process.
-Vermicompost typically comes in smaller quantities as a bagged product and is relatively pricey compared to other types of compost.
-However it has a higher nutrient concentration and as such can be incorporated as a nutritious (yet gentle) amendment in particular for seed starting and container gardening.
+Vermicompost, or worm castings, is not technically a compost but a byproduct of the worms' digestive process as they digest organic materials.
+Vermicompost typically comes in smaller quantities as a bagged product and can be pricey compared to other types of compost (unless you make your own).
+It may not be sensible to use as a soil amendment in large quantities, but can useful in smaller areas, containers, and added to seed starting mix for a boost of organic matter and a light dose of nutrients.

 ### Leaf mold